 These appear similar to the Pro version of Eneloops.
 There is no product code besides its article number.
 Made in Japan definitely indicates FDK factory, as there is only one LSD NiMH factory in Japan.
 It isn't clear what generation they are.
-White colored.
+Dark gray colored.

-2450mAh 500 cycles for AA, 900mAh for AAA.
+2450mAh 500 cycles for AA.
+The AAA are discontinued since they changed to the new dark kray wrapper.
 No indication of remaining charge after X years.

 AA: article nr: 203.038.74